-Forced into retirement by partial deafness, ostensibly from his high-volume shows with Mountain, Felix Pappalardi continued producing throughout the decade and released a solo album and recorded with Japanese hard rock outfit Blues Creation.
-Sadly, he was shot and killed by his wife, Gail Collins Pappalardi on April 17, 1983 in their East Side Manhattan apartment.
+Forced into retirement by partial deafness, ostensibly from his high-volume shows with Mountain, Felix Pappalardi continued producing throughout the decade and released a solo album and recorded with Japanese Hard Rock outfit Blues Creation.
+Sadly, he was shot and killed by his wife, Gail Collins Pappalardi, on April 17th, 1983 in their East Side Manhattan apartment.
 Gail was subsequently charged with second-degree murder, but claimed the shooting was an accident.
-She was found guilty of criminally negligent homicide and sentenced to a term of 16 months to 4 years in prison and was released on parole in April, 1985.
+She was found guilty of criminally negligent homicide and sentenced to a term of sixteen months to four years in prison and was released on parole in April, 1985.

-Leslie West returned in '85 with a new version of Mountain that included Corky Laing and bassist Mike Clarke.
+Leslie West returned in 1985 with a new version of Mountain that included Corky Laing and bassist Mike Clarke.
 The following year, they recorded the album "Go for Your Life".
 West's solo album "Theme" was issued in 1988 and "Alligator" arrived in 1989, while Laing led a Blues band that featured former Rolling Stones guitarist Mick Taylor.
 1993 brought "Leslie West Live" and "Dodgin' The Dirt", which was West's interpretation of Billy Joel's "New York State of Mind", complete with extended guitar solos.
-That same year, Joel recruited West to play on his "River of Dreams" album, which went platinum and earned Leslie a Platinum CD award.
-For the rest of '93 and most of '94, West worked with executives at Sony Music to put together the package that makes up the two compact disc Mountain anthology, "Over The Top".
+That same year, Joel recruited West to play on his "River of Dreams" album, which sold a million copies and earned Leslie a Platinum CD award.
+For the rest of '93 and most of '94, West worked with executives at Sony Music to put together the package that made up the two compact disc Mountain anthology, "Over The Top".

 Throughout the '90s, West continued to make solo albums and even shed some of his famous poundage.
 He remained active as a musician and also appeared as a frequent guest on Howard Stern's syndicated radio show.
 Laing became an executive for the Canadian branch of Polygram Records between 1989 and 1995.
 Mountain continued to tour occasionally and lineups in the mid-'90s often included former Jimi Hendrix Experience bassist Noel Redding.
 "Needless to say, Mountain without Felix is not the original Mountain," Laing said.
 "It's the other two guys, it's two-thirds, and we don't try to fool anybody by that."
 In 1996, West, Laing and Clarke recorded a new Mountain album, "Man's World".
 When they took some more time off, Laing formed the band Cork, featuring former Spin Doctors guitarist Eric Schenkman.
 Their album "Speed of Thought" was released in 1999.
 West and Laing teamed up again as Mountain in 2002 for another CD, "Mystic Fire".